Zolikon/flow-generator/README.md

 ## Stack

-ElectronJs
+- ElectronJs
-ReactJs
+- ReactJs
-PlantUml
+- PlantUml
-Java
+- Java (to run PlantUml)

 ## Requirements

-Needs Java JRE installed on local
+Needs Java JRE installed on local to use PlantUml

 ## Run